MicrosoftDocs/Viva/Viva/goals/manage-group-connected-team-members.md

 ## Make a team member a team owner or remove a team member from the team

 1. Go to the team's OKRs page.
 Select the three dots in the top right and choose **Team members**.
-This will take you to the Team Members page. <!--Editor's Note: Make sure that "Team Members" is written in a manner faithful to the UI throughout the article.-->
+This will take you to the Team Members page.

 1. Find or search for the team member you want to make changes to.